pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/ecs-hosted.md

   * `{subdomain}.{zoneDomainName}`
   * `api.{subdomain}.{zoneDomainName}`
   * `app.{subdomain}.{zoneDomainName}`
-* KMS key to be used the self-hosted Pulumi Service for encryption/decryption purposes.
+* KMS key to be used the self-hosted Pulumi Cloud for encryption/decryption purposes.

 ## ECS-Hosted Deployment